BELT MAKING BEGINNINGS

 Become a VIP Insider to get this news delivered to your in box each week!

-Please join me next week when I share the stories of how my father inspired my hand tooled belts and how he was my Belt Salesman, in the Maker Monday series.
+Please join me next when I share the stories of how my father inspired my hand-tooled belts and how he was my Belt Salesman.

 I demonstrate hand stamping a design on a belt and share how I learned this technique in the Workshop Wednesday series.